Empire Theatres: Sale to Cineplex and Landmark

 On June 27, 2013, Empire Company Ltd. announced that it would be focusing on its retail and real estate operations (including Sobeys, which earlier in the month had agreed to purchase Safeway's Canadian operations).
 To that end, Empire Theatres wound down its operations and sold or closed all of its theatres.

-Cineplex Entertainment purchased 24 theatres for approximately Can$194 million on October 10, 2013.
-This consisted of all Empire locations in Atlantic Canada.
+Cineplex Entertainment purchased 24 theatres for approximately C$194 million on October 10, 2013.
+It consisted of all Empire locations in Atlantic Canada.
 On October 22, 2013, Empire Theatres closed its Atlantic Canada locations after the evening shows.
 The Atlantic Canada theatres sale to Cineplex was completed on October 24, 2013.
 On October 24 or 25, 2013, the theatres reopened as Cineplex Cinemas.
-The deal was to include the two former AMC locations in Ottawa and Whitby, but these were later removed from this deal due to Competition Bureau concerns.
+The deal was to include the two former AMC locations in Ottawa and Whitby, but they were later removed from the deal because of the Competition Bureau's concerns.
 In lieu of the Kanata location, Cineplex later acquired the rights to Empire's planned 10-screen Lansdowne Park location in Ottawa.